Astroparticle and particle physics at ultra-high energy: results from the Pierre Auger Observatory: Experimental results

 \subsection{Arrival directions}

-Searches for anisotropies in the arrival directions of UHECRs can be performed at lower energies on large angular scales (much larger than the angular resolution of the experiment), where the cumulative flux from different sources could possibly be seen despite magnetic deflections.
+Searches for anisotropies in the arrival directions of UHECRs can be performed at lower energies on large angular scales (much larger than the angular resolution of the experiment).
+In this case, the cumulative flux from different sources could possibly be observed despite magnetic deflections.
 A large-scale dipolar anisotropy in the arrival direction distribution of events recorded by the Pierre Auger Observatory was first observed in \cite{LSA2017}, and further explored in \cite{LSA2018,LSA2020}, under the assumption that higher multipoles are negligible.
-With more than 15 years of data, including events up to $80^{\circ}$, we could exploit the enormous exposure of $120,000$ \exprange to reach a post-trial significance of $6.6 \sigma$.
+While for energies below $8 \times 10^{18}$~eV the result is consistent with isotropy, above this energy the first-harmonic modulation in right ascension leads to an equatorial dipole amplitude of $0.06 \pm 0.01$, with a probability to arise by chance from an isotropic distribution of $1.4 \times 10^{-9}$.
 The dipole points $\sim 125^{\circ}$ away from the Galactic centre direction, thus suggesting an extra-galactic nature of the UHECRs above this energy.
 A Galactic origin would result in a much stronger dipole, in a direction within a few tens of degrees of the Galactic Center.

-For the energies below $8 \times 10^{18}$~eV, the result is consistent with isotropy, the upper bound to the amplitude being about $1.2 \%$ at $95 \%$ C.L.\\ The dipole amplitude is found to grow with energy; this could for instance be associated with the larger relative contribution to the flux that arises at high energies from nearby sources.
+The dipole amplitude grows with energy; this could be associated with the larger relative contribution to the flux that arises at high energies from nearby sources.
 A suppression of the more isotropic contribution from farther ones is expected to result from the strong attenuation of the CR flux that should take place at the highest energies as a consequence of their interactions with the background radiation.
 This energy dependence can be reproduced only with an evolution of the mass composition \cite{moll,ding}.